 Ignoring bleeding anywhere is never a good idea, and especially when it comes to your dental health.
 Our bodies are inter-connected and many oral conditions can cause or affect other physical problems, so the sooner you get treatment the better.

-For more information on bleeding gums or to book an appointment with the best dentist in North Delta BC, please contact 604-593-7866 today.
+For more information on bleeding gums or to book an appointment with the dentist in North Delta BC, please contact 604-593-7866 today.